Plans & goals

 If your trend weight moved faster or slower than planned, that gap gets translated into a calorie correction using roughly 7,700 kilocalories per kilogram of body tissue.
 That number is a useful approximation over a short window, not a fixed law of physics — the true energy cost of a kilogram of weight change shifts over the course of a diet, since early weight loss carries more water and glycogen and less fat than later weight loss23.
 Kinra treats it as exactly what it is: a working approximation, not a precise measurement.

 Here's the part that matters most: Kinra doesn't apply that full correction.
 It damps it by half.
 If the numbers suggest you're 200 kcal a day off pace, the adjustment applied is roughly 100 kcal a day, not 200.
 Then it caps the result — no single weekly adjustment moves your target by more than about 150 kcal a day in either direction.
 Finally, if the correction is tiny, Kinra ignores it rather than fiddling with your target over noise that isn't meaningful.
+And an adjustment is a proposal, not a decree: Kinra suggests the new target and you accept it — a change to your goal or your pace is always a confirmed action, never something patched quietly in the background.

 Put together, one week's adjustment looks like this: